clux/facemaulers/east/path-of-suffering.md

 ### Irae Encounter
 Path sends you through a valley, foot prints visible, mist starting to form at your feet.
 You are clearly high up in this mountain.

-helpers: 2 vampire spawn (dim servant high schoolers), 8 will o wisps + shield guardian. halucinatory terrain plus helpers undead above the valley and there's mist above uneven ground.
+helpers: 2 vampire spawn (dim servant high schoolers), 8 will o wisps + shield guardian(?). halucinatory terrain plus helpers undead above the valley and there's mist above uneven ground.
 She doesn't care for a fight here, at most a few rounds.
 Protections: Mind Blank, Crown of Stars, invis at will, shield up, counterspell.
 If attacked; arcane deflection reac, 19-23AC depending on conc/deflect + deals dmg.
 If they attack, just add maddening darkness, fly up away while undead attacks.
 NB: She does not have her items here.
-She is casting Storm of Vengeance, has cloak of invisibility.
+She is casting `Storm of Vengeance`, has cloak of invisibility.

 ![](path-of-suffering-ruins.jpg)